Homeswinghome/DML-simulation-test-cases/README.md

 For each test cases, 3 files are provided :
 * XXXX.txt : case parameters (see below)
-* EFR_XXXX.txt : SPL at 1m measured with REW
+* EFR_XXXX.txt : SPL at 1m measured with REW (panel in open back condition)
 * Z_XXXX.txt : electrical impedance measured with REW

+** Warning : the SPL are from indoor measurements.
+The measurements were checked free of room reflection before 5ms (200Hz).**

 ## Test cases